Maid

 A maid cleaning in Denmark in 1912.

 A maid, housemaid, or maidservant is a female domestic worker.
 In the Victorian era, domestic service was the second-largest category of employment in England and Wales, after agricultural work.
 In developed Western nations, full-time maids are now typically only found in the wealthiest households.
-In other parts of the world (mainly within the continent of Asia), maids remain common in urban middle-class households.
+In other parts of the world (mainly in Asia), maids remain common in urban middle-class households.